Hip-Hop Needs To Take A Stand On Gun Violence. We’ll Go First.

 Rubio’s reluctance was consistent with the behavior of many in Congress, with 276 members receiving money from the NRA, underscoring the fundamental reason why true gun reform has not occurred.
 It isn’t because the majority of U.S. citizens are against certain added restrictions.
 97% of the population supports universal background checks, 83% want a mandatory waiting period for firearm purchases, and 67% favor bans on assault rifles.
 Instead, because of the money being spent by a collective of gun manufacturers, we are now in state where our nation’s representatives are not representing the will of the many, but that of the distinct few—an extremely wealthy few.

 The students from Marjory Stoneman Douglas recognized this, and they are not the only ones.
 All over the country, students are staging protests to voice their desire to be able to go to school in environments where they do not fear for their lives due to gun violence, adopting the slogan “Enough Is Enough.”
 This has led to a proposed National School Walkout on March 14, where millions of students are expected to walk out of schools and stage a variety of protests, and the March For Our Lives, which will converge on Washington, D.C. on March 24.
 Amazingly, their courage is proving to be contagious.
 Since Congress seems unwilling to act—just last night, Speaker of the House Paul Ryan demurred on any meaningful reform, saying “we shouldn’t be banning guns for law-abiding citizens”—others are taking their own steps to make real change to gun laws.
-Last week, Florida governor, Rick Scott, proposed that the state raise its minimum age to purchase guns from 18 to 21, and other states may follow suit.
+Last week, Florida governor, Rick Scott, proposed that the state raise its minimum age to purchase guns and conversion kits here from 18 to 21, and other states may follow suit.

 This morning, an even more surprising move was made, not by a public official, but by a company that benefits directly from the sale of guns.
 Dick’s Sporting Goods, one of the nation’s biggest gun retailers, released a statement that it was discontinuing the sale of assault rifles immediately, and that it was raising its minimum age for gun purchase to 21.
 Over the years, other companies have made similar moves in response to gun tragedies, but those changes typically proved to be temporary, and often were done without the company injecting itself into the discourse about gun control.
 As the New York Times reports, however, Dick’s is directly tying its actions to the current debate about gun reform.
 “When we saw what happened in Parkland, we were so disturbed and upset,” said CEO Edward Stack to the Times.
 “We love these kids and their rallying cry, ‘enough is enough.’
 It got to us.”
 Stack also said this time the changes would be permanent.